 Most of the Company's customers remit payment in advance of the date of the flight.
 Accounts receivable consists principally of amounts due from the Company's MediMobility Organ Transport Customers that receive terms for payment, along with receivables from credit card processors.
+No customer accounted for 10% or more of the Company's outstanding accounts receivable as of December 31, 2023.
 One customer accounted for 13% of the Company's outstanding accounts receivable as of December 31, 2022.
-No customer accounted for 10% or more of the Company's outstanding accounts receivable as of December 31, 2021.